paralax/ColossalOpera/hard/ZZ_kanoodle.md

 # Description

 The game of Kanoodle provides 12 distinctly shaped pieces (triminoes, tetraminoes and pentaminoes) and asks the player to assemble them into a 5 by 11 rectangular grid.
+Furthermore they're shown in one column to aide your solution in reading them in.

 The pieces are (and they're given here made up with different letters to help you see them in place).
 Pieces may be rotated, flipped, etc to make them fit but you may not overlap them or leave any blank squares in the 5x11 grid.